csells/go_router/README.md

 onTap: () => context.go('/family/f1/person/p2')
 ```

-The simplified version maps directly to the more fully-specified version, so you may use either.
+The simplified version maps directly to the more fully-specified version, so you can use either.

 # Imperative Builder
 To implement the mapping between a location and a stack of pags, the app can create an instance of the